-Cathedral of Santiago Apóstol (approx. 1 hour – suggested timetable: 9-10am.)
+Cathedral of Santiago Apóstol (approx. 1 hour – suggested timetable: 9-10 am.)
 There is only one way to start off a day out in Santiago: in the Cathedral.
-We go in through the door leading from the Obradoiro square, where pilgrims will already have been arriving from far and wide since the early hours of the morning.
+We go in through the door in the Plaza del Obradoiro square, where there will be pilgrims arriving from all over the country from the start of the day (remember that, if you are a group, you must go through the Visitor Reception Centre and pay an admission fee).
 The first thing to meet our eyes is the Gloria doorway.
-Behind the mullion people can be seen performing a curious ritual: knocking their heads three times (gently) on the statue of Master Mateo.
-The custom comes from the university students who used to do this to increase their intelligence and for good luck in their exams.
-Another version says that if you make three wishes, one of them will come true.
-Who knows?, but just in case...
+Behind the mullion, years ago, people performed a curious ritual: knocking their heads three times (gently) on the statue of Master Mateo.
+This custom originates from the university students who used to do this to increase their intelligence and for good luck in their exams.
 We follow the traditional route in our tour of the Cathedral and go down into to the crypt , which contains the remains of the apostle.
 We then go up to the Main Altar to embrace the statue of Santiago and to get a different and less common view of the Cathedral.
 As we go through the ambulatory, we will see the Holy Door, which is only opened in Holy Years (when the 25 July falls on a Sunday).
-Going through this doorway is a very special experience, although the large crowds of people who do so in Jacobean years make it necessary to wait.
+Going through this doorway is a very special experience, although the large crowds of people who do so in Holy Years mean you may have to wait.
 THINGS TO REMEMBER In the summer months and in a Holy Year (when 25 July falls on a Sunday), it is a good idea to be patient, as the number of people who visit Santiago de Compostela is considerably higher.
-Cathedral roofs (45 min. approx. – suggested timetable: 10-10:45am.)
+Cathedral roofs (45 min. approx. – suggested timetable: 10-10:45 am.)
 We decide to take the guided tour of the Cathedral roofs, which allows us to climb to the very top of the building and look out over the historic centre from the heights.
-To do so we make for the Gelmírez Palace, located to the side of the Cathedral in the Plaza del Obradoiro square.
+To do so we make for the Museum, located to the side of the Cathedral in the Plaza del Obradoiro square.
 This itinerary takes us through the interior of the Gelmírez Palace, past the Cathedral gallery (above the Gloria doorway) and up to the roofs of the cathedral.
 The sensation of the wind on your face, this elevated vantage point, the view… it will all leave you speechless.
 THINGS TO REMEMBER Visits to the roofs are in groups, every hour on the hour.
 If you wish to take the tour in English, you need to say so in advance.
-To make sure you can visit the cathedral at your preferred time, the best idea is to reserve the tickets beforehand by phone (+34 981552985), fax (+34 981554403) or by e-mail (email@example.com), then pick them up at the Visitor Reception Centre a little before the tour begins.
-Church and Monastery of San Martín Pinario (45 min. approx. – suggested timetable: 11-11:45am.)
+To make sure you can visit the cathedral at your preferred time, the best idea is to reserve the tickets beforehand by phone (+34 902557812) or by e-mail (email@example.com), then pick them up at the Visitor Reception Centre a little before the tour begins.
+Church and Monastery of San Martín Pinario (45 min. approx. – suggested timetable: 11-11:45 am.)
 Behind the Cathedral, as we go out through the Azabachería door, we reach the Plaza de la Inmaculada square with the Church of San Martín Pinario.
 The features worth noting in the interior include the old restored walnut choir from the Cathedral.
-Pilgrims' Mass (12pm) We return to the Cathedral to attend the Pilgrims' Mass.
+Pilgrims' Mass (midday) We return to the Cathedral to attend the Pilgrims' Mass.
 This is celebrated daily at midday, and during the ceremony a welcome is extended to all the pilgrims who have completed the Way of Saint James, with a mention of their place of origin.
-What's more, if it is a Holy Year, you will have the chance to see the famous botafumeiro, or ceremonial incense burner in action.
-This event is very moving and spectacular: it requires several people to swing the great thurible, and the aroma it gives off is particularly evocative.
+What's more, if it's a Holy Year, you'll have the chance to see the famous Botafumeiro.
+This event is both moving and spectacular: it requires several people to swing the great thurible, and the aroma it gives off is particularly evocative.
 To be sure of a good view and so as not to miss anything, the best place to stand is in the transept.
-THINGS TO REMEMBER When the botafumeiro is in operation the celebration becomes very crowded, so it's a good idea to arrive early if you want a good view.
-The botafumeiro is swung every day in the Pilgrims' Mass in the Jacobean years.
-The rest of the time it is on display in the Cathedral Museum, and the ritual is celebrated only on in certain solemn acts (25 July and religious festivities), or when expressly requested by a group.
-If, when visiting the Cathedral, you ever find it placed on the Main Altar, that is a sign that either that day or the next (depending on the time) in the Pilgrims' Mass, the great thurible will fly through the air above the transept of the Cathedral.
+THINGS TO REMEMBER When the Botafumeiro is in operation, the celebration becomes very crowded, so it's a good idea to arrive early if you want a good view.
+The Botafumeiro is swung every day during the Pilgrims' Mass in the Jacobean years.
+The rest of the time the rite take place on Fridays at 7.30 pm, and on certain solemn occasions (25 July, religious holidays) or when specially requested by a group.
+If, when visiting the Cathedral, you ever find it placed on the Main Altar, that is a sign that either that day or the next (depending on the time) in the Pilgrims' Mass, the great thurible can be seen flying through the air above the transept of the Cathedral.

-(suggested timetable: 12:45-3:30pm.)
+(suggested timetable: noon–3:30 pm).
 Cathedral area After mass, we take a quiet walk around the squares around the Cathedral (Quintana, Platerías, Obradoiro) to observe the details of each façade, and capture them for posterity with our camera.
-Shopping and lunch in the historic quarter We walk towards the streets of Rúa do Franco and Rúa do Villar in the old part of town, the site of the tourist office and the pilgrims' centre, as well as a host of businesses and shops selling crafts, souvenirs, clothing, food... even small book and antique markets.
+Shopping and lunch in the historic quarter We walk towards the streets of Rúa do Franco, Raíña and Rúa do Villar in the historic quarter. the site of the tourist office and the pilgrims' centre, as well as a host of businesses and shops selling crafts, souvenirs, clothing, food... even small book and antique markets.
 Silver and jet are typical local purchases, as well as everything to do with the Way of Saint James and the Apostle (botafumeiros, scallop shells, staffs…).
 Also ceramics, leather, classical Galician bagpipes, and witches or “meigas” (the name by which witches are known in Galicia).
 Parallel to these streets run another two commercial thoroughfares: the Rúa Nova and the Rúa Calderería, which are frequented by the inhabitants of Santiago for their everyday purchases.
 We make a brief stop in the Rúa do Franco to see the Renaissance cloister in the Fonseca College, which houses the library of the University of Santiago.
 There are also numerous bars and restaurants in this area.
 We can stop and have lunch whenever we like, and order some portions to share and the typical local dishes.
-Good suggestions include the pulpo a feira (octopus), gammon with turnip greens or potatoes, empanada (savoury filled pastry), marinated pork, squid, Padrón peppers (only in season, and look out! some are searingly hot), steamed mussels, fish stew, pote (traditional Galician bean stew), fish or shellfish.
-All accompanied by Galician wine (for example, Ribeiro or Albariño).
-For dessert, a classic combination: Santiago almond tart and orujo liqueur (traditional orujo is colourless, but other flavours include herbs, cream, coffee…).
+Good suggestions include the pulpo a feira (octopus), gammon with turnip greens or potatoes, empanada (savoury filled pastry), marinated pork, squid, Padrón peppers (only in season, and look out! some are searingly hot), steamed mussels, caldeirada (fish stew), pote (traditional Galician bean stew), fish or shellfish.
+And all accompanied by Galician wine (for example, Ribeiro or Albariño).
+For dessert, we can order a classic combination: Santiago almond tart and orujo liqueur (traditional orujo is colourless, but other flavours include herbs, cream, coffee…).